-8 Top-Rated Tourist Attractions in Gatlinburg and the Smoky Mountains
+11 Top-Rated Tourist Attractions in Gatlinburg and the Smoky Mountains

 See also: Where to Stay in Gatlinburg

-1 Great Smoky Mountains National Park
+1. Great Smoky Mountains National Park

 The Great Smoky Mountains National Park is a forested region with impressive mountains reaching more than 6,500 feet high.
 A central range of the Appalachians running east-west, the Smokies get their name from the mist that frequently rises out of the valleys like smoke signals.
-Travelers enjoy the mountains year-round: hikers during spring, summer, and fall, and skiers in winter.
-A number of excellent Visitor Centers offer guides and easy access to the most scenic areas, and numerous campsites are dotted around the park.
+Travelers enjoy the mountains year-round: hikers and mountain bikers during spring, summer, and fall, and skiers in winter.
+A number of excellent visitor centers offer guides and easy access to the most scenic areas, and numerous campsites are dotted around the park.

 Address: 107 Park Headquarters Road, Gatlinburg

-2 Clingmans Dome Observation Tower
+2. Clingmans Dome Observation Tower

-3 The Sugarlands
+4. The Sugarlands

-One of the prettiest parts of the Smoky Mountains, Sugarlands is a valley named after the area's once dominant sugar maple trees and is extremely popular as a day trip destination from Gatlinburg.
+One of the prettiest parts of the Smoky Mountains, the Sugarlands is a valley named after the area's once dominant sugar maple trees and is extremely popular as a day trip destination from Gatlinburg.
 The area stretches from the aptly-named Roaring Fork in the east, all the way to the slopes of Sugarland Mountain in the west and is overlooked by the 5,000-foot Mount le Conte.
-Sugarlands is particularly popular among hikers, who share the Old Sugarlands Trail with horse riders.
-A gentler trail leads from the Sugarlands Visitor Center and loops past the John Ownby Cabin, built in 1860.
-Not far away is Noah Ogle Place, a former homestead with an old barn, cabin, and mill.
-While at the visitors center, check into their Ranger-led programs, natural history exhibits, and films about the park.
+Sugarlands is particularly popular among hikers and hiking is one of the top things to do around Gatlinburg in October when the leaves are changing color.

 Address: 1420 Old State Hwy 73 Scenic, Gatlinburg

-4 Downtown Gatlinburg
+5. Downtown Gatlinburg

-5 Cades Cove
+6. Cades Cove

-7 Ober Gatlinburg
+7. Ober Gatlinburg

 Address: 1001 Parkway, Gatlinburg

-8 The Hollywood Star Cars Museum
+10. The Hollywood Star Cars Museum

 Address: 914 Parkway, Gatlinburg